15th WIRE Workshop

 Submission of proposals

-There is no workshop registration fee.
-The workshop will take place at the SFU Campus in downtown Vancouver, and the conference hotel will be nearby.
+There is no registration fee.
 Limited funding will be available.
-Please let us know if you require funding to attend the workshop and we will do our best to accommodate your request.
+Authors should indicate in the submission form if they require funding to attend the Workshop and the Conveners will do their best to accommodate these requests.

 - Amandine Orsini, Université Saint-Louis – Bruxelles